-Left with only half a day in Busan, I still haven’t checked out the famous Busan fish cake shop called Samjin Eomuk (삼진어묵) that my Korean friend had highly recommended! :O As I found out that its flagship store is in Yeongdo-gu & near to Yeongdo Bridge (영도대교) , I decided to head there on my last morning in Busan.
+Left with only half a day in Busan, I still hadn’t checked out the famous Busan fish cake shop called Samjin Amook (삼진어묵) that my Korean friend had highly recommended! :O As I found out that its flagship store is in Yeongdo-gu & near to Yeongdo Bridge (영도대교) , I decided to head there on my last morning in Busan.

 I took the subway & alighted at Nampo Station (남포역, Busan Subway Line 1), Exit 8, the closest exit to the bridge.
 This exit is directly linked to the towering Lotte Mart Gwangbok Store (롯데마트 광복점).
 A pity I didn’t have enough time to shop in this mega mart… Anyway, once you leave the building, just go straight ahead & Yeongdo Bridge is right in front.